hiveeyes/terkin-datalogger/README.rst

 This software has been designed to run primarily on a `Pycom FiPy`_.
 However, it might also work on MicroPython hardware from different vendors.
-If you will find the firmware will not work on your MicroPython device, corresponding feature requests are very welcome and pull requests are even better!
+If you will find the firmware will not work on your MicroPython device, corresponding reports are very welcome and pull requests are even better!

 .. image:: https://ptrace.hiveeyes.org/2019_03-17_EasyHive%20Datalogger%20v1.jpg